-All parachute dropping from civil registered aircraft over the UK is regulated by the CAA and must be conducted in accordance with the requirements set in the Air Navigation Order.
+All parachute dropping carried out from civil registered aircraft over the UK is regulated by the CAA and must be conducted in accordance with the requirements of the Air Navigation Order.

-CAP 660 Parachuting is a comprehensive source of information and it contains the rules, regulations and provides guidance on:
+CAP 660 Parachuting is a comprehensive source of information containing rules, regulations and guidance on:

-CAP 403 Flying Displays and Special Events: A guide to safety and administrative arrangements includes further information in relation to parachuting as part of a flying display or event.
-The British Parachute Association (BPA) has compiled BPA Operations Manual - July 2016, which details an acceptable operating standard.
+CAP 403 Flying Displays and Special Events: Safety and Administrative Requirements and Guidance includes further information in relation to parachuting as part of a Flying Display or event.
+British Skydiving has published guidance including The British Skydiving Operations Manual, which details an acceptable standard of operating.

-The minimum notice required by us before a parachuting permission and any related exemptions can be granted is 30 working days from when we receive your application.
+The minimum notice required by the CAA before a parachuting permission and any related exemptions can be granted is 42 working days from the receipt of application.

-Details of costs can be found in the Scheme of Charges.
+Details of costs can be found in the CAA Scheme of Charges.